-HB143 by Representative Donalds advanced through its third and final committee stops this week and will be up next on the House floor.
+HB143 by Representative Donalds advanced through its first of three committee stops this week and will be up next in House Government Operations & Technology Appropriations Subcommittee on March 26th.
 The bill would allow a securities dealer to place a 15-day delay on suspicious transactions, clarifies that nothing in the subsection prevents the dealer from terminating a hold after contact with the specified adult and requires a dealer to notify the Office, on a quarterly basis, of every delay and related outcome.
 In addition, the bill would have allowed a dealer, investment adviser, or an associated person to place a temporary hold on a transaction regarding the account of a specified adult (65 or older, or meets requirements) or an account for which a specified adult is a beneficiary, or beneficial owner if the dealer, investment adviser, or associated person believes in good faith that exploitation of the specified adult has occurred.

 2. SECONDARY LIFE NOTICE SB714/HB301

-HB301 by Representative Santiago passed its third and final committee this week and will be up next on the floor on April 10th.
+HB301 by Representative Santiago passed its second of three stops in the House this week, the Civil Justice Subcommittee, and will be up next in the Commerce Committee.
 HB301 is an omnibus insurance bill that makes a number of changes regarding various lines of insurance, including

 Secondary Notice Prior to Life Insurance Policy Lapse, which requires a life insurer to notify the agent of the lapsing policy or provide a copy of the notice of lapse to the agent servicing the policy, in addition to the insured and their designee 21 days prior to the effective date of lapse.
 The bill contains an exemption for insurers that have a system for agents to check the secondary addressee.